digitallyinduced/ihp/Guide/deployment.markdown

 #### (Optional) Creating an S3 bucket

-If your application needs to store files, on AWS, those should go to an S3 bucket.
+If your application needs to store files, on AWS, those should use an S3 bucket for that.

 Infrastructure-side preparation:
  - Visit the [S3 creation page](https://s3.console.aws.amazon.com/s3/bucket/create?region=eu-west-1) and create a bucket in the same region..
 If objects should or should not be public, it's up to the business requirements of the application.
 The S3 [ARN](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) from the S3 details page should be noted down.